Letters: I’m a Muslim woman – France’s latest clothing ban makes no sense

 Sign up now for a 30-day free trial

-Britain has lost perhaps a whole generation of development and progress due entirely to mismanagement and incompetence of the Tory party.
-Why should we trust them to work for the British people in the future instead of business and the rich one per cent.
-Just look at who have benefitted while we are in this period of high inflation, Ukrainian war, Covid-19 and financial crisis in Britian.
+Britain has lost perhaps a whole generation of development and progress due entirely to the mismanagement and incompetence of the Tory party.
+Why should we trust them to work for the British people in the future instead of business and the rich one per cent?
+Just look at who have benefited while we are in this period of high inflation, war in Ukraine, Covid-19 and financial crisis in Britain.

 Keith Poole